-One of the important issues to be studied when developing PEM fuel cell systems is the management of the hydrogen feeding procedure.
-It has been demonstrated that the efficiency and durability of the fuel cell are improved when using a hydrogen recirculation system.
+One of the issues that needs to be studied in order to improve the durability of a PEM fuel cell system is the management of the hydrogen feeding procedure.
+It has been demonstrated that its efficiency and durability are improved when using a hydrogen recirculation system.

-In this work, an ejector has been designed to be implemented in an experimental PEM fuel cell Test Station to analyse how ejector based hydrogen recirculation systems affect PEM fuel cells.
+In this work, an ejector has been designed and manufactured to be implemented in an experimental PEM fuel cell Test Station to analyse how ejector based hydrogen recirculation systems affect PEM fuel cells.
 The proper design of an ejector must take into account several geometrical parameters that can only be studied using Computational Fluid Dynamics (CFD).
-Thus, a CFD model using a 2D axisymmetric geometry and the standard k- ε model to solve the Favre-averaged Navier-Stokes equations has been proposed and implemented.
+Thus, a CFD model has been implemented with a 2D axisymmetric geometry and the standard k- $\epsilon$ model to solve the Favre-averaged Navier-Stokes equations.
 An experimental ejector has been used to validate the CFD model, obtaining a very good agreement between experimental results and the model.